 The completed admission application is promptly reviewed by the medical/clinical staff to determine if the clinical criteria for admission is met.
 Once the application is determined to be acceptable, the Admitting Department will contact the referrer or family to verify insurance and schedule admission.

-Admissions To Home Care
+Admissions To Home Care and Hospice

 Some insurances do have limits to their coverage; therefore,